 10. Gotokuji Temple

-This is an adorable spot for every cat-person out there.
+Not only the best spot for cat lovers out there but surprisingly one of those Instagrammable places in Japan.
 Lined with dozens of Maneki-Neko figurines, the Gotokuji Temple is a must-see for those looking to snap a peculiar shot.
 Get a selfie with these feline ornaments and expect a majority of Instagram likes from kitty lovers.